What is High Pressure Materials Science?

-• How does optical, electrical, thermal, and structural properties of quantum materials change under high pressures up to 100 GPa?
+• How does optical, electrical, thermal, and structural properties of vdW layered and 2D materials change under high pressures?

-• Can we find novel phases of materials at high pressures and discover novel growth routes to realize them at room temperature without the need for high pressures?
+• Can we unlock novel phases of materials at high pressures and discover novel growth routes to realize them at room temperature without the need for high pressures?

 Select publications